-The moment when a woman comes to know that she is pregnant, she eagerly waits for her baby’s arrival and is ready to bear all the pregnancy complications too.
+The moment when a woman comes to know that she is pregnant, she eagerly waits for her baby’s arrival.
+She is ready to bear all the pregnancy complications to nurture her baby.
 If you are 40 weeks pregnant, you must be all set to welcome your little one into this world.
 The big day isn’t very far, and you are most likely preparing to hold your little one in your arms very soon.
-But, what if you do not show signs of labour at 40 weeks?
+But, what if you do not show any signs of labour at 40 weeks?
 Is it normal?
-Let’s find out more on pregnancy at week 40 and what to do if there are no signs of labour.
+Does pregnancy at 40 weeks and no sign of labour mean you will have to deliver via c-section?
+Let’s find out more.